 Nordea Mortgage Bank Plc is dependent on Nordea Bank Abp's financial crime prevention activities.
 Monitoring of Nordea Bank Abp's performance of Anti-Money Laundering (AML), Counter Terrorism Financing (CTF) and sanctions screening obligations are key control measures for NMB.
-To enhance fit for purpose in-house competencies NMB has also during 2022 continued tailormade AML training activities per job description for its personnel.
-During 2022 NMB has enhanced its Financial Crime control environment by improved reporting, additional focus on mitigation activities of the Group and enhanced regular co-operation with relevant stakeholders.
+Additionally, the company has nominated AML/CTF CO to carry out the responsibilities as stated in the relevant regulation.
+To enhance fit for purpose in-house competencies NMB has also during 2023 continued tailormade AML training activities per job description for its personnel.
+NMB's Financial Crime control environment has been strengthened by enhanced regular co-operation with relevant stakeholders.